IvanRG00/Happy/README.md

 # Happy
-Web app made with .NET MVC
+Is a restaurant web app which i made using .NET MVC